joelphimes/Weather_Tkinter/README.md

 # Weather_Tkinter
-simple gui for weather in area using tkinter
+Basic GUI for weather in specfied area using tkinter.